arkku/burner/README.md

     make F_CPU=16000000UL BAUD=19200

-This (16 MHz, 19200 baud) is also the default since it has proven the highest reliable speed with that crystal and cheap USB to serial adapters.
+This (16 MHz, 19200 baud) is also the default since it has proven to be the highest reliable speed with that crystal and a cheap USB to serial cable.
 Using a 14.746 MHz crystal allows higher baud rates.

 In addition to the mentioned components, you need some kind of serial port chip or cable that uses TTL levels.
 Personally I used an FTDI chip